1. Preparing your environment for installation

 Use this information to configure any network-based firewalls.
 Note that some cloud solutions must be specifically configured to allow communications between machines because they isolate machines similarly to network-based firewalls.
 If you use an application-based firewall, ensure that the application-based firewall permits all applications that are listed in the tables and known to your firewall.
 If possible, disable the application checking and allow open port communication based on the protocol.

 orcharhino Server has an integrated orcharhino Proxy and any host that is directly connected to orcharhino Server is a Client of orcharhino in the context of this section.
-This includes the base operating system on which orcharhino Proxy is running.
+This includes the base operating system on which orcharhino Proxy Server is running.

 Hosts which are clients of orcharhino Proxies, other than orcharhino’s integrated orcharhino Proxy, do not need access to orcharhino Server.
 For more information on orcharhino Topology, see orcharhino Proxy networking in Planning for orcharhino.